 Hong Kong’s best bubble tea

-Originating in mainland China, Charles Tea Bar has been rising in popularity amongst locals in this city.
-Long queues are a common sight thanks to specialty drinks like milk tea with white pearls ($20) and oolong tea with sea salt ($26).
-Unlike other teashops, Charles Tea Bar uses cold brewing methods to brew up all eight of its tea flavours, including oolong tea and cherry blossom tea.
-Bonus points for no added sugar in the boba.
+Long queues are a common sight at Charles Tea Bar thanks to specialty drinks like milk tea with white pearls and oolong tea with sea salt.
+Unlike other teashops, Charles Tea Bar uses cold brewing methods for all their teas, which results in flavours that are sweeter, softer, and less bitter.
+Bonus points for no added sugar in the boba, too.

 For a taste of traditional Taiwanese bubble tea, head down to Chun Shui Tang Culture Tea House.
-Brought to Hong Kong by the 'original creators' of bubble tea, the shop has an overwhelming selection of Taiwanese teas and snacks to choose from.
-The quality of the tea does not disappoint either, featuring only tea leaves and sugar cane imported from the owners' farms in Taiwan, not to mention handmade pearls.
+Brought to Hong Kong by the self-claimed original creators of bubble tea, the shop has an overwhelming selection of Taiwanese teas and snacks to choose from.
+The quality of the tea does not disappoint either, featuring only tea leaves and sugar cane imported from the owners' farms in Taiwan.
 Every beverage is handled with care.
 You can really taste the difference.

 The attention to detail is what makes Jen Ju Dan appealing to bubble tea lovers.
-If you’re particular about the pearls in your drink, you'll be happy to know that Jen Ju Dan is renowned for its meticulous process of cooking its pearls first in brown sugar, providing a natural sweetness to its most popular drinks.
-Crowd favourite orders include the fresh milk with brown sugar and pudding ($28), the oolong latte ($26), the Thai milk tea ($32) and the honey lemon chrysanthemum tea ($28).
+If you’re particular about the pearls in your drink, you'll be happy to know that Jen Ju Dan is renowned for the meticulous cooking process of its pearls.
+Soaked and cooked in brown sugar, each chewy little ball acts as a natural sweetener to the drinks.
+Crowd favourites include the fresh milk with brown sugar and pudding, the oolong latte, the Thai milk tea, and the honey lemon chrysanthemum tea.

 Those who prefer their bubble tea milky should make a beeline for Milksha.
 The beverages here are served with fresh milk procured from Milksha's own pastures in Taiwan.
-One downside is that the portions here aren’t too large – cups are about the size of your palm – but the flavour of the drink makes up for it.
-We recommend going for the taro milk tea ($32), pu'er bubble milk tea ($28) and the brown sugar milk tea ($28), all of which are perfectly creamy and mildly sweet.
+One downside is that the portions here aren’t too large – cups are about the size of your palm – but the flavours more than make up for it.
+We recommend going for the taro milk tea, pu'er bubble milk tea, and the brown sugar milk tea.